Limited Audio Series · 8 Episodes

 With Cynthia Cuffie

 I grew up inside professional environments long before I had credentials of my own: hospital corridors, corporate meetings, global travel, decisions made in real time by adults who treated the work as serious and the standards as non-negotiable.
 I benefited from watching people navigate institutions as though they belonged there, before I had any professional reason to be in those rooms at all.
-I learned that institutions are navigable and that structures can be learned, that the appropriate response to a closed door is a question rather than an exit.
+I learned that institutions are navigable and that structures can be learned.

 Send this to someone who has worked hard and still feels like other people started with an instruction manual they never received.